PereViader/ManualDi/README.md

 ### ContainerResolve

-Used for aparent type remapping.
+Used for apparent type remapping.
-Commonly used to bind multiple relevant intefaces of some type to the container.
+Commonly used to bind multiple relevant interfaces of some type to the container.

 ```csharp
 inteface IFirst { }